 The change of hospitalization rates before and after the HACCP was unequal across the divisions.
 Why are the divisions different?
 How can seasonality analysis inform health prevention strategies further?
 Limitations of this study.
 CSPI 21/11/05 Salmonella Outbreaks Linked to Produce on the Rise.
 Produce is Primary Cause of Large Salmonella Outbreaks November 21, 2005 Most people properly associate Salmonella with raw poultry.

-CDC MMWR 03/01/03 Outbreaks of Salmonella Serotype Enteritidis Infection Associated with Eating Shell Eggs.
+The dairy comprised a working dairy farm, restaurant, snack bar, and petting zoo with goats, cows, calves, lambs, and pigs.
+At the time of the epidemiologic investigation in December 2002, the workforce comprised 211 workers, including 16 members of the owner family.
+A case of S. CDC MMWR 03/01/03 Outbreaks of Salmonella Serotype Enteritidis Infection Associated with Eating Shell Eggs --- United States, 19.
 A Salmonella serotype Enteritidis (SE) epidemic emerged in the 1980s, when increasing numbers of infections were detected in the Northeastern and Mid-Atlantic regions of the United States (1).